Expand the teaching toolbox to enable outdoor learning that is fun, safe and effective.

 “I always notice full engagement when we take learning outdoors.” -teacher

 An Immersive Workshop for Teachers & Educators (half-day session)

 If there is one thing that Covid-19 has taught us, it’s that getting outside is a good and necessary thing.
-And we have all heard repeatedly that more outdoor time is an important component in overall health and wellness as well as a great way to support student engagement and learning.
+We know that more outdoor time is an important component in overall health and wellness as well as a great way to support student engagement and learning.